 June is a great month to be out in the countryside.
-Our wildflower meadows are full of colour, butterflies are at their most active and our woodlands and forests echo with life.
+Our wildflower meadows are full of colour, butterflies are at their most active and our coasts shimmer beneath the long, balmy days of summer.

-From wild goats and tiny river creatures to the Peak District’s must-see sights, we’ve come across some amazing photography while putting together the June 2019 issue of BBC Countryfile Magazine.
+From tropical gardens and flitting birds to meandering coast paths and seaside resorts, we’ve come across some amazing photography while putting together the June 2020 issue of BBC Countryfile Magazine.
 Celebrate the month with a few of our favourite images.

 The River Stour runs through Canterbury, Kent ©Alamy